teamplify/teamplify-runner/README.rst

     $ teamplify start

 During the first run, it may take a while before the application starts since it would need to download and configure a bunch of Docker images.
-When the command has finished working, open Teamplify in your browser using the ``host`` and the ``port`` which you provided in ``[web]`` section of the configuration.
-After starting the service, it may take a few more moments before it finally comes online.
+Wait for the command to complete and open Teamplify in your browser using the ``host`` and the ``port`` which you provided in ``[web]`` section of the configuration.
+After starting the service, it may take a minute or two before it finally comes online.
 If you have problems starting Teamplify, please see the `Troubleshooting`_ section below.

 If you need to stop Teamplify, run: